AlexShem247/wine-origin-classifier/report/report.md

 | **US**                 | 1          | 3         | 0         | 27     |

 These results were below the baseline, which is concerning.
-Upon closer examination, I realized that the model might have struggled with the missing values in the dataset.
+Upon closer examination, I realised that the model might have struggled with the missing values in the dataset.

 #### Data Preprocessing Adjustments